 The COCL shall prepare quarterly, written, public reports detailing PPB’s compliance with, and implementation of, this Agreement.
 The reports shall specify: (a) the methodology and monitoring activities employed; (b) the COCL’s assessment of compliance for each paragraph; and (c) the COCL’s recommendations regarding necessary steps to achieve compliance, as warranted.
 The COCL shall substantiate his or her compliance assessments and recommendations.
 The COCL’s reports shall be written with due regard for the privacy interests of individual officers and the subjects involved in the use of force interactions, and the interest of PPB in protecting against disclosure of non-public information.

-The COCL shall provide a copy of all reports to the Parties and the COAB in draft form and allow the Parties and the COAB 30 days to informally comment on the reports.
-The COCL shall also hold open town hall meetings on a quarterly basis where he/she will present his/her draft compliance report to the COAB , and receive public comment on his/her assessments of compliance and recommendations.
-The COAB will be responsible for drafting comments to the COCL’s report, and shall incorporate any comments or concerns from the public-at-large related to PPB’s compliance with the Agreement into its comments.
+The COCL shall provide a copy of all reports to the Parties in draft form and allow the Parties 30 days to informally comment on the reports.
+The COCL shall also hold open town hall meetings on a quarterly basis where he/she will present his/her draft compliance report to the public, and receive public comment on his/her assessments of compliance and recommendations.
 The public shall have the opportunity to raise comments or concerns at the open town hall meeting or via online and/or electronic mail submissions.
-The COCL and COAB shall jointly ensure that the time and location of these quarterly town hall meetings are well publicized with sufficient advance notice and that significant efforts are made to procure attendance of a community body broadly representative of the many and diverse communities in Portland, including persons with mental illness, mental health providers, faith communities, minority, ethnic, and other community organizations, and student or youth organizations.
-These quarterly meetings shall facilitate the sharing of information on the Agreement and its implementation with the broad community body and permit the COCL and the COAB to receive comments and concerns.
+The COCL and the City, in consultation with the PCCEP, shall ensure that the time and location of these quarterly town hall meetings are well publicized with sufficient advance notice and that significant efforts are made to procure attendance of a community body broadly representative of the many and diverse communities in Portland, including persons with mental illness, mental health providers, faith communities, minority, ethnic, and other community organizations, and student or youth organizations.
+These quarterly meetings shall facilitate the sharing of information on the Agreement and its implementation with the broad community body and permit the COCL to receive comments and concerns.

-The COCL shall consider the Parties’ responses and COAB’s responses to its draft report and make appropriate changes, if any, before issuing a final version of the report.
+The COCL shall consider the Parties’ responses to its draft report and make appropriate changes, if any, before issuing a final version of the report.
 The COCL shall issue the final report to the Parties and make all final reports publicly available through posting on the City’s website.
-The Parties’ responses and COAB’s responses to the COCL’s draft report shall also be published on the City’s website.
+The Parties’ responses to the COCL’s draft report shall also be published on the City’s website.
 The Parties may submit any COCL reports to the Court if questions arise concerning compliance with this Agreement.
 The Parties agree that COCL reports may be used to evidence compliance or non-compliance with this Agreement, subject to the weight afforded to such reports by the Court.

 PPB Compliance Coordinator